OLIMEX/DIY-LAPTOP/doc/web/hw_assembly.md

 * M2 x 4   (17 pcs)
 * M2 x 5   (12 pcs)

-It is a good practice to first sort all the screws since each screw has its own location and you should put the exact length screw to the exact place as mentioned.
-All screws have same diameter M2 but different lengths – if you have difficulties determining the size, use a ruler.
-For example, the M2 x 5 screw would have 5mm length (without the head).
+It is a good practice to:

+* Sort all the screws before you begin, as each screw must be placed in a specific location based on length
-Do not mix the lengths of the screws since doing so might damage the plastic parts.
+* Do not mix the lengths of the screws during installation; doing so may damage the plastic parts
-Do not screw as tight as possible, since this might break the plastic.
+* Be gentle!
+Do not torque the srews as tight as possible; this may break the plastic

-Be gentle.
+All screws have same diameter (**M2**), but different lengths.
+Use a metric ruler if you have difficulties determining the length.
+For example, the **M2 x 5** screw would have **5mm** thread length (i.e. not including the head).

-For the PCB’s the M2 x 3 screws must be used.
+For the PCBs the **M2 x 3** screws must be used.

 Now we assemble the **TERES-PCB3-Touch** PCB:

 ![TERES-PCB3-Touch 1](../images/TERES-I/hardware/065.jpg) ![TERES-PCB3-Touch 2](../images/TERES-I/hardware/066.jpg)

 It is shown below, attached to the keyboard body.
-Note that only the middle screw is used; the other two screws will later be used when fixing the bottom plastic cover:
+Note that only the middle screw is used.
+The other two screws will later be used when fixing the bottom plastic cover:

 ![Keyboard bottom](../images/TERES-I/hardware/067.jpg)